All Blacks dominate Ireland to start season in style

 A change in attacking tactics proved telling from the All Blacks.
 On the back of an improved platform, Aaron Smith consistently pushed the point of attack to pick out his forward runners stationed two or three wide of the ruck.
 This stretched Ireland well beyond their organised ruck defenders to allow the All Blacks more breathing room to strike.
 Sam Whitelock's midfield backdoor wrap with Rieko Ioane that set Fainga'anuku away in the build up to Jordie Barrett's first half try was case in point.

-Firmly in control, leading 28-5 following five first half tries, the All Blacks put the foot on the throat in the second half.
+Firmly in control, leading 28-5 following four first-half tries, the All Blacks put the foot on the throat in the second half.
 Ardie Savea's second try in which he ghosted into the line to beat three defenders on the way to the line was a thing of beauty.
 As was Beauden Barrett's first half grubber in behind the defensive line for Quinn Tupaea to score.

 Early nerves were evident as Ireland peppered the short side and found success through their short kicking game to lay a platform for Keith Earls to claim the opening try.